 - The installer must comply with all local codes and regulations which govern the installation of this type of equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
-Consult local building codes and the National Electrical Code (ANSI CI) for special installation requirements. - This equipment contains nitrogen gas.
+Consult local building codes and the National Electrical Code (ANSI CI) for special installation requirements. - This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety. - Children should be supervised to ensure that they do not play with the appliance. - This equipment contains nitrogen gas.
 Installation or servicing should only be performed by qualified trained personnel thoroughly familiar with this type of equipment. - All electrical wiring must be completed in accordance with local, state and national codes and regulations and with the National Electric Code (ANSI/NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1. - Installation of equipment may require brazing operations.
 Installer must comply with safety codes and wear appropriate safety equipment (safety glasses, work gloves, fire extinguisher, etc.) when performing brazing operations. - Install this unit only in a location and position as specified on pages 4 & 5.
 This unit is designed only for indoor installations and should be located with consideration of minimizing the length of the supply and return ducts.
-See Table 8 (page 14) and the rating plate for proper circulating airflow data. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
+See Table 7 & 8 (page 15) and the rating plate for proper circulating airflow data. - Follow all precautions in the literature, on tags, and on labels provided with the equipment.
 Read and thoroughly understand the instructions provided with the equipment prior to performing the installation and operational checkout of the equipment. - This air handler may be used for temporary heating of buildings or structures under construction.
-See the guidelines listed on page 4. - Air handler installations in a residential garage must be installed as specified on page 5.
+See the guidelines listed on page 4.

+• Air handler installations in a residential garage must be installed as specified on page 5.